McMaster University, M.S.W., (Clinical Research Program),

 Completed the courses to provide field practicum supervision to Master’s and Baccalaureate level students of Social Work.

-Owner/Operator of a centre for the treatment of abuse and trauma issues.
+Owner/Operator of a clinic for the treatment of abuse and trauma issues.

-Employed with the Cambridge Psychology Centre, (Dr. John D. Cole, Psychologist, Director) to provide clinical assessment and treatment to adults and children, with a treatment focus in Posttraumatic Stress Disorder, mood disorders, adjustment to work and motor vehicle accidents, chronic pain management and marital therapy.
+Employed with the Cambridge Psychology Centre to provide clinical assessment and treatment to adults and children, with a treatment focus in Posttraumatic Stress Disorder, mood disorders, adjustment to workplace accidents and motor vehicle accidents, chronic pain management and marital therapy.
 Treatment with adults, couples, Veterans, adolescents and families.

 Various tasks as outlined below.